gitlabhq/gitlabhq/doc/user/permissions.md

 ## Project members permissions

+NOTE: **Note:**
+In GitLab 11.0, the Master role was renamed to Maintainer.

 The following table depicts the various user permission levels in a project.

 | Action                                | Guest   | Reporter   | Developer   |Maintainer| Owner  |